BombasterMax/bombastim/README.md

 1. Clone a repo to a ~/.config/nvim folder.
 1. Install Packer: plugin manager for nvim https://github.com/wbthomason/packer.nvim
-1. Packer will install most plugins by itself.
-But you may still need to install some packages (zathura, texlive, etc).
-Just follow the errors you ran into.
+1. Packer will install all plugins itself.
+1. Make sure you have all binaries (LSP servers, formatters, compilers, etc), otherwise you'll get a corresponding error.
 1. You've all done!

 ## Features: